 Enterprise-Grade Credentials (e.g., iCLASS SE, SEOS)

-- What it is: Advanced RFID credentials used in high-security environments
+- What it is: Advanced RFID credentials, such as HID iCLASS SE credentials and SEOS, designed for high-security environments with stronger encryption and authentication layers

 - Where it’s used: Government buildings, large enterprises, and sensitive facilities